-

 Is there a legal definition of 'renewable energy' in your jurisdiction?

-In Portugal, renewable energy is legally defined as electricity generated from non-fossil renewable sources, notably wind, solar, aerothermal, geothermal, hydrothermal, ocean energy, hydropower, biomass and renewable gases.
+Under Decree-Law no. 15/2022, renewable energy is legally defined as the energy that derives from renewable, non-fossil energy sources, namely wind, solar, aerothermal, geothermal, hydrothermal, oceanic, hydroelectric, biomass and renewable gases.

 -

-Who are the key political and regulatory influencers for renewables industry in your jurisdiction and who are the key private sector players that are driving the green renewable energy transition in your jurisdiction?
+Who are the key political and regulatory influencers for renewables industry in your jurisdiction?
+Is there any national regulatory authority and what is its role in the renewable energy market?
+Who are the key private sector players that are driving the green renewable energy transition in your jurisdiction?

-ERSE also has the power to issue regulations intended to govern the organisation, operation and compensation of the energy sector, from generation to supply and trading.
-Some of the most relevant of these are the Regulation on Self-Consumption, Regulation on Trade Relations, the Tariffs Regulation, the Regulation on Smart Grids, and the Regulation on the Management of the Electric Mobility Network Operations.
+ERSE also has the power to issue regulations intended to govern the organization, operation and compensation of the energy sector.
+In this context, some of the most relevant regulations are the Regulation on Self-Consumption, the Regulation on Access to Networks and Interconnections, the Regulation on Commercial Relationships, the Regulation on Smart Grids and the Regulation on the Management of the Electric Mobility Network Operations.

 -

-The self-consumption schemes (individual or collective) and microgrids, hybridisation, re-equipment and over-equipment, are among preferred options to business access renewable energy.
+Energy self-consumption schemes (individual or collective) and microgrids, hybridisation, re-equipment, and over-equipment are among the preferred options to business access renewable energy.
 The M&A sector, along with the Guarantees of Origin (GO) market, also play an important role.

 These schemes allow consumers to share local electricity generation from one or more self-consumers.
 Renewable energy communities may share and trade the renewable energy produced by UPACs among their members.